featured-image

 If you have already decided on becoming a foreign exchange student, it’s time to research study programs.
 Ideally, you want to research programs during January to apply as early as possible, most preferably four months earlier.

 The number one criterion that exchange programs have is academic success.
 If you’re in an excellent educational place, foreign exchange programs will most likely consider your application.
-However, before deciding on a study program, think about the country you want to study in.

 We’ve compiled a list of programs that are certified by the Council on Standards for International Student Exchange, and you can check them out yourself: